arriIsHere/arri.gay/src/articles/productivity/index.md

 ---
 title: The System Clock
-date: 2023-04-23
+date: 2024-04-23
-tags: draft
+tags: published
 abstract:
 abstractAuthor:
-image:
+image: moon.jpg
 tone: light
-imageAlt:
+imageAlt: A photograph of a full mood with a small tree branch occluding it
 ---

 Writing about productivity seems to be in vouge recently, so lets write about it!
 I am a neuro-spicy person so a lot of this is going to be aimed at other autistic and ADHD people, but if you find this useful either way, great!
 This is also for you then.

-Like lost of people with ADHD I had to figure productivity out early or fail at school.
+Like lost of people with ADHD, I had to figure productivity out early or fail at school.
 As early as 6 I remember trying (and failing) to get work done in the same way that my peers did.
 It took many years before I began to develop my personal system to get things done, motivate myself, and most importantly not burn out.
+This is a personal system for me but hopefully some other people might find it helpful.

 ## Getting things done